LogtalkDotOrg/logtalk3/examples/ncl/figures/NOTES.md

 in this example.
 Such an extension is also available in Prolog III.)".

-Note that the use of the `dif` library limits the backend Prolog systems that can be used to run this example to B-Prolog, ECLiPSe, LVM, SICStus Prolog, SWI-Prolog, Trealla Prolog, XSB, and YAP.
+Note that the use of the `dif` library limits the backend Prolog systems that can be used to run this example to B-Prolog, ECLiPSe, XVM, SICStus Prolog, SWI-Prolog, Trealla Prolog, XSB, and YAP.